webofdata/specification-archived/specification.md

 ## Introduction

 WebOfData defines a data model, a JSON serialistion for the data model, a data access protocol (Query), a data sharing protocol (Synchronisation) and a data management protocol (CRUD).
 Compliant implementations can choose which of the APIs they support, but must adhere to the rules and semantics of the data model and serialisation definition.

+We talk about the of implementions of these protocols and adherence to the serialisation representations to be WoD nodes.
+A WoD node implementation can

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.